-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) zero [Enter No.] zero 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (in the year) zero [Enter No.] zero 0 None Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 0 0 N/A 0 Naturally present in the environment Fecal Coliform and E. coli 0 0 (a) None Human and animal fecal waste